amblafont/dargent-examples/write-up-07-20.md

 2. getting a set field should return the set value (or at least an equivalent value).

+These properties will be later detailed in the section get/set lemmas.

 <!-- Note that the layout `l` does not affect the compilation of `T`: the return type -->